 "Am I clean now?" was inspired by the scary history of feminine hygiene products and how that reflects the way society has always seen women and their bodies.

-It is fascinating to me how healthy body functions such as menstruation or normal vagina odor have historically been seen as repelling and as problems that need solutions, whether that was banishing women away from their villages in some isolation area until their menstruation circle would be completed, or whether that was selling vagina douching devices or products containing actual bleach or cresol aiming to “make your vagina smell less”.
+It is fascinating to me how healthy body functions such as menstruation or normal vagina functions / qualities have historically been seen as repelling and as problems that need solutions.
+Whether that was banishing women from their villages into some isolation area until their menstruation circle would be completed, or whether it was selling vagina douching devices or products containing actual bleach or cresol aiming to “make your vagina smell less”.

-Are womxn’s bodies and minds ever clean enough for this world?
+Are women’s bodies and minds ever clean enough for this world?
 I am exploring this question by illustrating cleaning products’ packaging on a soft surface, turning them into a quilt, which is associated with feelings of comfort and coziness, creating a contrast between my choice of material and the traditional plastic, uninviting materials picked for such products.
-As a (feminist) woman I want to be open about my experience in this world, and I want to make other women feel less alone and isolated, offering them “a blanket of comfort”.
+As a (feminist) woman I want to be open about my experience in society, hopefully making other women feel less alone and isolated, offering them “a blanket of comfort”.
 I am using the blanket as a metaphor and as a reference to something that brings comfort, but at the same time depicting on it the thing that creates the discomfort to begin with.
-By creating this paradox, I am hoping to spark discussion between womxn about our experiences & create a feeling of community, like the practice of quilting has already been doing for centuries.
+By creating this paradox, I am hoping to spark discussion between women about our experiences & create a feeling of community, like the practice of quilting has already been doing for centuries.